 The Honolulu Freeway (H1) is one place you don’t wish to spend much of your time on.
 It’s busy, crowded, congested and loud – just like any major city intersection in the world.
-Hawai’i is known for relaxed and easygoing feel, so if you intend to stay in your Zen state of mind, choose to move on some other roads, especially on those peak hours.
-Slowing down and taking it easy is part of the Hawai’ian culture and lifestyle, and is definitely something to live by while traveling and exploring the islands of Hawai’i.
+Hawai’i are known for relaxed and easygoing feel.
+So, if you intend to stay in your Zen state of mind, choose to move on some other roads, especially on those peak hours.
+Slowing down and taking it easy is part of the Hawai’ian culture and lifestyle.
+It’s definitely something to live by while traveling and exploring the islands of Hawai’i.

 DO: Haleakalā Sunrise (Maui Island)

 Haleakalā summit is the highest but most easily accessible mountaintop I’ve reached so far.
 There was no sweat shed at all to reach this third highest mountain summit of Hawai’i.
 The Hawai’i highway actually brings you right to the very top of the mountain.
 To me, it almost felt like cheating.
 I don’t quite understand how someone would take away the sense of accomplishment from a climber by building a highway right to the top of such a beautiful mountain.

 However, do wake up early and visit the mountain to see that beautiful sunrise above the clouds if you’re on Maui.
 It’s quite magical to witness the new day being born from 3055m altitude.
 Early mornings here are quite chilly so be sure to bring some warm clothes.
 If you wish to do some hiking and exploring from here, then just continue on one of the many tracks that the Haleakalā National Park offers.